 For a glossary of terms, click here.
 To see a larger image, click the photo.

-“Pseudata” bright gold yellow with red overlay.
+“Pseudata” bright golden yellow with a red overlay.
 Spring foliage is bright chartreuse, blooms late June-July.
 Height 48″ Zone 3?
 4-9

 “Pseudata”, large round cream colored blooms above the soft fountain foliage.
 A vigorous and large plant.
 Foliage is bright chartreuse.
 Blooms late June-July.
 Height 50-60″ Zone 3?
 4-9